 Protecting legs from strimmers

-Manufacturers can CE-mark leg guards for working with strimmers after assessment against the PPE Directive's requirements.
+Manufacturers can CE-mark leg guards for working with strimmers after assessment against the PPE Regulation's requirements.

 Using high power strimmers is potentially hazardous.
 The machines themselves can be dangerous if the rotating or cutting parts come into contact with the human body, even though they should be designed in a way that minimises the potential for accidental contact.
 These machines are also capable of picking up small stones and other debris and projecting them at high speed.
 These high-speed missiles can impact on bystanders but the most likely victim is the machine operator.
 Potential injuries include bruising, abrasion and laceration.